-MODERN After finishing her studies with Roel Dieltiens on the modern cello at the University of Arts in Zurich she worked as a tutti player and principal cellist in various orchestras.
-She is a member of the Symphonieorchester Vorarlberg as well as a frequent substitute at ORF Radio Symphony Orchestra Vienna, Tonkünstler Orchestra and has joined Spira Mirabilis in their projects.
+MODERN After finishing her studies with Roel Dieltiens on the modern cello at the University of Arts in Zurich in 2009 she worked as a tutti player and principal cellist in various orchestras.
+She is a member of the Symphonieorchester Vorarlberg as well as an extra player at ORF Radio Symphony Orchestra Vienna and the Tonkünstler Orchestra and has joined Spira Mirabilis in their projects.

 PRIZES She has been awarded the Startstipendium 2014 of the Austrian ministry of education and has received scholarships by the Fohn-Stiftung, Impulse Privatstiftung, Otto Ender-Stiftung and an entrance scholarship by the Royal Academy of Music.